-In updating its existing Medicaid Demonstration evaluation strategy as reflected in this document, the State has refined overarching Demonstration hypothesis and identified study populations and levels of stratification for specialized programs and projects.
+In updating its existing Medicaid Demonstration evaluation strategy as reflected in this document, the State has refined overarching Demonstration hypotheses and identified study populations and levels of stratification for specialized programs and projects.
 The design identifies additional data sources related to IMD study, reviews general methods, data analytics and defines on-going reporting requirements for the term of the Demonstration.
-However, final techniques, technical specifications and study groups will be determined following the successful procurement and engagement of the independent evaluator.
+However, final techniques, technical specifications and study groups will be determined following engagement of the independent evaluator.